projectcalico/calico/maintenance/monitor/monitor-component-visual.md

 ### Value

-Using Grafana can be beneficial for IT personel, graphs and metrics can be crucial for you in order to identify any unsual activity.
+Using Grafana can be beneficial for IT personnel by providing a means to visualize metrics through graphs that can help you quickly identify unusual activity.

 ### Features